dharishbabu007/dbt-synthea/README.md

 ## Developer Setup

-Currently this project is set up to run an OMOP ETL into either duckdb or Postgres.
-Setup instructions for each are provided below.
+Currently this project is set up to run an OMOP ETL into Postgres.
+Setup instructions are provided below.

 By default, the project will source the Synthea and OMOP vocabulary data from seed files stored in this repository.
 The seed Synthea dataset is a small dataset of 27 patients and their associated clinical data.
 The vocabulary seeds contain a subset of the OMOP vocabulary limited only to the concepts relevant to this specific Synthea dataset.